jek97/final_project/README.md

 Finally the main method update the priority list by the `` method for all the state/action obtained in the prediction phase.
 Thereafter the new experienced state is set as the current one and an if condition check for the end of the episode, done by reaching a terminal state or by reaching a threshold over the number of time steps; reset the time for the timestep threshold and collect the desired data.

+In the end, once the algorithm has performed the required number of episodes, it return th elast trajectory followed, that is then passed to the plotting methods for the display of the related graphs.

+## Hyper-parameter selection:

 # Dyna-Q + with prioritized sweeping:
 introduction on what is the dyna Q